 5.D.2.
 Research methods for Exploratory Aim 3: To minimize burden and attrition risk to Teen-LABS, these measures will be administered through an online Assessment Center portal.
 This approach is commonly-used in neuropsychological studies, and our consultant group has utilized it in numerous studies examining cognitive outcomes in severely obese persons, including those that pursue bariatric surgery.
 The platform for this data collection is WebNeuro, an online test site that provides a rapid and valid assessment of memory and other cognitive abilities.
 Test administration takes approximately 30 minutes and requires use of a keyboard and a mouse.
 Participants are provided with information for test completion through email and data is coordinated through an online dashboard system by study investigators.
 Data can also be extracted through this dashboard system.
 Data includes raw test scores (i.e. how many seconds it took to complete a given task) and standardized performance (i.e. how much faster or slower than peers did task completion take).
 Safety procedures for cognitive testing include de-identification of test data, secure storage, and review of test results by a licensed clinical neuropsychologist.
-This testing will be offered to all TL surgical participants around the time of their 10 year visit and to all non-operative control participants around the time of their single study visit.
+This testing will be offered to all TL surgical participants around the time of their 10 year visit.